4 Light map

 4.2 Estimate twilights

 We find the twilight (time of sunrise and sunset every day) with twilight_create(), which performs the same tasks as TwGeos::FindTwilight(), but using a matrix representation.
-This approach is faster but less general (e.g., requires regularly spaced light data).
+This approach is faster but possibly less general.

-By default, the threshold of light is twl_thr = NULL is defined as the the first and last light of the day (i.e., tag$light$vale>0).
-The twl_offset parameter is used to center the night/day for the matrix representation of light.
-A good centering is necessary to find the correct twilights.
+By default, the threshold of light twl_thr is automatically defined as the first and last light of the day (i.e., tag$light$value>0).
+The twl_offset parameter is used to centre the night/day for the matrix representation of light.
+A good centring is necessary to find the correct twilights.

 tag <- twilight_create(tag, twl_thr = NULL, twl_offset = NULL)